samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### 2: Choose a Feat

 Choose one feat from the Origin category.
-See the [Player’s Handbook](/sources/dnd/phb-2024) for examples of [Origin feats](/sources/dnd/phb-2024/feats#OriginFeats).
+See the [Player's Handbook](/sources/dnd/phb-2024) for examples of [Origin feats](/sources/dnd/phb-2024/feats#OriginFeats).

 ### 3: Choose Skill Proficiencies

 Choose two skills appropriate for the background.
-There needn’t be a relationship between the skill proficiencies a background grants and the ability scores it increases.
+There needn't be a relationship between the skill proficiencies a background grants and the ability scores it increases.

 ### 4: Choose a Tool Proficiency